 I wasn’t very familiar with the term “double-stick” when I went through my anesthesia residency.
-Although we did the typical “big cases” and trauma, we did not routinely place two central lines in the same patient.
+Although we did the typical “big cases” and trauma, we did not routinely place two central lines in a single vein of the same patient.
 In my current practice, however, it is very common to place two central venous catheters in the IJ for IV access when expecting a large blood loss or a large number of infusions in the ICU.

 What is a Double-Stick?

 A “double stick” is when you place two central lines into the same vein.
 This is done fairly commonly by anesthesiologists who care for patients during cases with a chance for rapid blood loss and complex infusions such as liver transplants or cardiac surgery.

 It can also refer to when ED physicians access the femoral artery and vein from a single site on a crashing patient.
 When we say “double stick” we are referring to placing two central lines in the same vein.

 Technically it is slightly more difficult to place two central lines vs one in a single vein but there are some caveats.

 3 Things to consider when performing a double-stick:

 - The vein needs to be large enough to accommodate both catheters.
 This normally doesn’t present any problems however occasionally if the patient has had a lot of prior lines or is small in stature, the IJ isn’t large enough for two catheters.